p2pool/p2pool/README.md

 If you are behind a NAT, you should enable TCP port forwarding on your router.
 Forward port 9333 to the host running P2Pool.

+Aslo open p2p port based on your coin.
+So other nodes can connect to you
+Look networks.py for ports under P2P_PORT for the coin you rune

 Run for additional options.

     python run_p2pool.py --help